dileeps861/CS5700_Project4_OwnCDN/README.md

 2. DNS resolution for the CDN
 3. Geo-IP based routing for the CDN
 4. Active measurement of the CDN performance
+5. Testing the code for the DNS.
+6. Writing the deployment scripts for the DNS server.
+7. Writing the report.

 *Dileep Kumar Shah* :
 Responsible for the following tasks: